Tibet and Nepal

 Between Kathmandu and Lhasa, you can either take a flight or have an overland tour via Gyirong Port, along the Sino-Nepal Highway.

-Main Tourists Attractions of Tibet and Nepal
+Main tourist attractions of Tibet and Nepal

-Tibet is an amazing place to visit because of its rich history, Buddhism culture, and awesome natural sceneries and wonders.
+Tibet is an amazing place to visit because of its rich history, Buddhist culture, and awesome natural sceneries and wonders.
 It has Lhasa with the Potala Palace and the Jokhang Temple, which are both UNESCO World Heritage Sites.
 Tibet also has sacred lakes like Namtso, Lake Yamdrok, Lake Manasarovar, and many more.
 Plus, it has famous monasteries like Rongbuk, Samye, Tashilhunpo, Ganden, Drepung, and Sera Monasteries.
 It also has Mount Everest—the highest mountain in the world, and Mount Kailash—the most sacred mountain in Asia.
 Especially, after the completion of the Qinghai-Tibet Railway, millions of tourists annually flock to Tibet from mainland China and other parts of the world.

 Nepal has Kathmandu— its capital city—which is also a famous tourist destination.
 This city is so unique that you will never find another city with such an exotic atmosphere as this in the world.
 Kathmandu also has many UNESCO World Heritage Sites such as Durbar Square and Boudhanath Stupa (Bodhnath).
 Nepal also has Bhaktapur - a Royal City and Swayambhunath (Monkey Temple) on a hilltop west of Kathmandu and many other tourist sites that deserve a visit.
 By the way, Nepal is the world's top 1 trekking paradise.
 Especially, those routes that lead to Annapurna Region and Mount Everest Base Camp.
 Plus, Nagarkot, a village facing the Himalayas, is regarded as the best of all lookout of the Himalayas.
 In some parts of Nepal, tourists also enjoy wilderness activities like mountain biking, rock climbing, bungee jumping, trekking, bird watching, paragliding, hot air ballooning, and hiking.